-- 1. completion of 1-7 listed above for EMT and AEMT level admission requirements. - 2. a current Alabama license as an AEMT - 3. current National Registry license for AEMT. - 4. completion of EMP 189, Applied Anatomy and Physiology for the Paramedic or BIO 201, Anatomy and Physiology I with a minimum grade of C. - 5. ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 6. application to the Paramedic Program. - 7. official score on the Admission Assessment (A2) Exam.
+- 1. completion of 1-8 listed above for EMT and AEMT level admission requirements. - 2. minimum 2.5 GPA on last semester credit hours of coursework completed at a regionally accredited college. - 3. a current Alabama license as an AEMT - 4. current National Registry license for AEMT. - 5. completion of EMP 189, Applied Anatomy and Physiology for the Paramedic or BIO 201, Anatomy and Physiology I with a minimum grade of C. - ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 7. application to the Paramedic Program. - 8. official score on the Admission Assessment (A2) Exam.